Data Futures FAQ

 Initial teacher training (ITT) specialism and accreditation will be duplicating information, can we reduce that by deriving whether it is primary or secondary?

 It’s because you might have multiple subjects, and we need to know which one the specialism is.
-This may be able to be derived in some cases but not across the board, so the data is needed.
+We may be able to derive this in some cases but not across the board, so the data is needed.